-- Describe the informed consent process in detail. - See requirements [Informed Consent \(21 CFR 50.20\)](#) - Confirm the consenting methods (in-person, telephone, encrypted email, MyChart, advertisement, etc.), which study personnel would consent, and location(s), if relevant. - How will recruitment statuses be tracked during the recruitment phase of the study, particularly for those still considering participation or who have declined? - At what point will identifiable patient information that was used during recruitment (including tracked screening and declined statuses) be destroyed? - Will those who consented have the study reflected in the electronic medical record?
-If so, contact Research Billing to add the study and investigator contact information to the research flag in IHIS. - Do recruitment scripts reflect Medical Center policy and Privacy Office best practices?
+- Describe the informed consent process in detail. - See [Informed Consent \(21 CFR 50.20\)](#). - Confirm the consenting methods (in-person, telephone, encrypted email, MyChart, advertisement, etc.), which study personnel would consent, and location(s) if relevant. - How will recruitment statuses be tracked during the recruitment phase of the study, particularly for those considering participation or who have declined? - At what point will patient identifiable information that was used for recruitment (screening and declined statuses) be destroyed? - Will those who consented have the study reflected in the electronic medical record?
+If so, contact Research Billing to add the study and investigator contact information to the research flag in IHIS. - Do recruitment scripts include cold-calling requirements from Privacy?
 1. Mention the patient by full name, 2.
 Make a connection to the treating provider(s) by listing their name and that they are aware the study will be approaching their patients.
-Notify the provider(s) that the study team wishes to approach patients, 3.
+Notify the provider(s) that the study team wishes to approach patients 3.
 State the voluntary nature of the research to the patient and, 4.
-Does not disclose PHI or diagnosis-related information in a voicemail or when leaving a message with another person.

-- What steps are taken to ensure patient privacy during the consent process, that questions are answered, and that an adequate amount of time is provided for the patient to consider participation?
+Does not disclose PHI or diagnosis-related information in a voicemail or when leaving a message with another person. - What are the steps taken to ensure patient privacy during the consent process, that questions are answered, and that an adequate amount of time is provided to consider participation?